Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Introduction

-In this paper, we are aimed to develop approximation schemes to verify frequency inequalities and consider implementations of such schemes for conducting reliable numerical experiments (see Section \ref{SEC: ComputationOfFreqIneqDelayComp}).
-Beside some abstract results, we mainly stick to the case of scalar equations\footnote{For developing analogs of the approximation scheme for systems of equations the main problem is to adapt Proposition \ref{PROP: ResolventCompoundBActionBasisDescription}.}.
-We give applications to the Suarez-Schopf delayed oscillator (see Section \ref{SEC: SuarezSchopfCompoundStab}), which is a system with hidden boundary of global stability (see \cite{AnikushinRom2023SS}), and the Mackey-Glass equations (see Section \ref{SEC: MackeyGlassCompoundStab}), which is conjectured to be a system for which the boundary of global stability is trivial (see Conjecture \ref{CONJ: ConjectureMackeyGlassStability}).
-For these systems the developed machinery gives more sharper regions of stability than our purely analytical results from \cite{Anikushin2022Semigroups} and \cite{Anikushin2023LyapExp} (see the sections for more detailed discussions).
+In this paper, we aim to develop approximation schemes to verify frequency inequalities and consider implementations of such schemes for conducting reliable numerical experiments, see Section \ref{SEC: ComputationOfFreqIneqDelayComp}.
+Besides some abstract results, we mainly stick to the case of scalar equations\footnote{See Remark \ref{REM: FrequencyCompoundGeneralCase} concerned with developing analogs of the approximation scheme for systems of equations and the end of Section \ref{SUBSEC: ExampleResolventEquations}.}.
+We give applications to the Suarez--Schopf delayed oscillator (see Section \ref{SEC: SuarezSchopfCompoundStab}), which is a system with a hidden boundary of global stability (see \cite{AnikushinRom2023SS}), and the Mackey--Glass equations (see Section \ref{SEC: MackeyGlassCompoundStab}), which is conjectured to be a system with a trivial boundary of global stability.
+For these models, the developed machinery indicates sharper regions of global stability than the purely analytical results from \cite{Anikushin2022Semigroups, Anikushin2023LyapExp}.
+Moreover, for Mackey--Glass equations with classical parameters, it even improves the delicate result of Liz, Tkachenko, and Trofimchuk \cite{Lizetal2003} relying on some specificity of scalar equations.
+In \cite{AnikushinRomanov2024EffEst}, we also gave applications of the frequency criterion to the Nicholson blowflies model and compare it with several existing stability results.

-Note also that the frequency-domain approach to the uniform exponential stability of compound cocycles is potentially applicable to a range of problems, including, for example, parabolic or hyperbolic equations (possibly with delay).
-However, beside this and the adjacent \cite{Anikushin2023Comp} papers, we do not know such applications even in the case of ODEs.
-As to delay equations, here the general approach presented in \cite{Anikushin2020FreqDelay} reveals specificity of such equations and leads to the discovery of their important analytical properties, which we call structural Cauchy formulas, related to the well-posedness of the infinite-horizon quadratic regulator problem.
-Although the analytical side of our approach constituted by \cite{Anikushin2023Comp} and \cite{Anikushin2020FreqDelay} may seem complicated (especially for experimentalists), the approximation scheme \nameref{DESC: AS1DelayCompound}-\nameref{DESC: AS4DelayCompound} stated in Section \ref{SEC: ApproximationFreqIneqDelayCompound} shall be accessible to a wide audience.
+Note also that the frequency-domain approach to the uniform exponential stability of compound cocycles is potentially applicable to a range of problems, which include systems enjoying a kind of asymptotic compactness, such as parabolic, hyperbolic, or neutral delay equations.
+However, besides this paper and the adjacent paper \cite{Anikushin2023Comp}, we do not know such applications even in the case of ODEs.
+As to delay equations, here the general approach presented in \cite{Anikushin2020FreqDelay} reveals some specificity of such equations and leads to the discovery of their important functional-analytical properties, which we call structural Cauchy formulas.
+Such properties are related to the well-posedness of the infinite-horizon quadratic regulator problem.